-The following authentication methods are supported by Conversations:
+The following authentication methods are supported by Ratings & Reviews:

 - Hosted authentication—This is the default method of authentication and recommended by Bazaarvoice.
 With hosted authentication, users authenticate using their email addresses when they select the Write a review link on a product page or select a submission link in a review request (formerly post-interaction email or PIE).
 No additional configuration is required.

 Site authentication—This method requires users to sign in to your site’s authentication system.
 Before users can submit product reviews, questions, or answers, they must sign in with the same credentials they used to access your site.

 Site authentication significantly decreases—by about 30%—the volume of user submissions.
 Furthermore, it requires that your technical team perform additional integration work to tie Ratings & Reviews to your site’s login process.
 Use this method only if you have a legal or business requirement that necessitates that your customers sign in to Ratings & Reviews.